KSP: Meade County man charged with murder after 65-year-old woman found dead inside home

 Through the investigation it was determined that Blehar had been murdered and a suspect developed.

-Police then located, interviewed and charged 18-year-old Tyler Perry of Vine Grove with Murder and Tampering with Physical Evidence.
+Police then located, interviewed and charged 18-year-old Tyler Petty of Vine Grove with Murder and Tampering with Physical Evidence.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.